Why No Decision Is the Most Expensive Outcome in B2B

 Can sales training reduce “no decision” rates?

-Sales training addresses rep behavior but not the systemic cause of buyer confidence erosion - inconsistent information across touchpoints that the rep doesn’t control.
-When the website, chatbot, AI SDR, proposal template, and case study library all tell slightly different stories, no amount of rep-level training can overcome the accumulated trust damage.
+Sales training addresses rep behavior but not the systemic cause of buyer confidence erosion: inconsistent information across touchpoints that the rep doesn’t control.